apatel6152/BE-Tech-Test/README.md

 3. PATCH /acronym/:acronymID - To update the acronym for :acronymID
 4. DELETE /acronym/:acronymID - To delete the acronym for :acronymID

+All these endpoint tested by postman and all are successfully work.